souptik-samanta/FlagGessuer/README.md

-# Joke-React
+# Flag-Guess
-An astonishing joke reaction website made using simple HTML,CSS and JS that provides you with some jokes you can spill in your group and react to them as well!
+A flag guessing game website made using HTML, CSS and JS to test your knowledge about different country flags